hkcountryman/capstone-bot/README.md

 ```

 The script generates a JSON file that includes the superuser as a user with their Whatsapp phone number (including '+' and country code), their preferred display name (no spaces allowed), and their preferred language code.
 The JSON file is encrypted via an [AES 128-bit cipher](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) key.

-<br>The script also generates a JSON file for messaging logging to be utilized for statistics generation.
+The script also generates a JSON file for messaging logging to be utilized for statistics generation.
 The JSON file is encrypted in the same manner with a different AES 128-bit cipher key.

 #### Dependencies